 3 months 2 weeks ago

-As of January 8, 2024, the company has received 22 reports of beds failing in Canada and 4 reports of injuries.
-In the United States, the company has received 126 reports of beds failing and 32 injuries.
+As of April 10, 2025, the company has received 5 reports of lids being opened during use in Canada, and no reports of injury.
+In the United States, the company has received 106 reports of burn injuries.

 Consumer product safety